Most people start their year imagining it will look like this:

 It’s one thing to know these things are important, right?
 You might be thinking “great — now what do I do about it?”

 Having now laid down problems with existing systems, over the next few days I’m going to be publishing a series of essays seeking to answer that pesky “what do I do about it” question.
+(You can sign up here to get notified when the following essays are published)

 Today I’m going to start with a new foundation: the difference between goals (which should be short term, like 90 days) and a vision (which should be long term, like 25 years).